 Both inbound and outbound services are exposed using the Oracle Utilities service catalog.
 This catalog provides a simplified user experience to create data mappings at design time while constructing integrations with utilities applications using the Oracle Utilities Adapter.

-Every inbound and outbound service structure is exposed using a SOAP-based WSDL.
-(No support for REST.)
-Only synchronous invocations of utilities web services are currently supported.
+Every inbound and outbound service structure is exposed using a SOAP-based WSDL or REST Swagger definition/OpenAPI URL-based connection.

 You can also manually upload a WSDL in the trigger (inbound) direction for a specific service instead of parsing the WSDL from the HTTP-based service catalog WSDL specified on the Connections page.
 This option enables you to upload a WSDL for a particular service in which element-to-element mappings can be performed to deal with